*Applications are not currently being accepted.*

 IPRT is committed to offering volunteering opportunities to students and practitioners interested in learning about penal reform and the work of IPRT.
 It is an opportunity to contribute and develop skills, and learn about the criminal justice system from another perspective.
 IPRT does not follow a service provision model, and therefore our volunteering opportunities are in the area of policy, advocacy and research activities.
 We make sure it is a meaningful experience for our volunteers, who we welcome as part of the team.
-Volunteers are mentored directly by our Policy & Research Manager but also engage with the whole team, including the Legal & Public Affairs Manager and Communications Officer.
+Volunteers are mentored directly by our Senior Policy & Research Officer, but also engage with the whole team, including the Legal & Public Affairs Manager and the Communications Officer.
 Volunteers have opportunities to attend events and conferences, and network within the sector.

 Volunteer placements with IPRT are generally offered for up to 5 months, on a part-time basis (14-19 hours per week): February to June and September to January.
-We also have the capacity to host one volunteer in July/August.

 Volunteer placements are unpaid.
 Therefore, IPRT aims to facilitate flexibility in volunteer hours to support the work and study needs of our volunteers.

 IPRT welcomes anyone with an interest in penal reform to the programme, regardless of their background.
 We actively encourage people with convictions histories to apply.